 The liver and its function

-Your liver is a large and complex organ.
-It weighs about 1.5kg and sits below your right lung, surrounded and protected from injury by the lower ribs on that side.
-The liver has two main lobes, right lobe and left lobe.
+The liver is a large and complex organ.
+It weighs about 1.5 kg and sits mainly below your right lung, surrounded and protected from injury by the lower ribs on that side.
+The liver has two main parts, called the right lobe and the left lobe.

 Your liver is critically important to your health.
-Everything you eat and drink is digested in the stomach and intestine, and then passed into the blood in your stomach and intestines and then through your liver.
-Other substances that enter your body, for example in an injection, are also passed to your blood and pass through the liver.
+Everything you eat and drink is digested in the stomach and intestine, and passes into the bloodstream and ultimately enters the liver.
+Other substances that enter your bloodstream, for example by an injection, also pass through the liver.

-As blood passes through your liver, your liver operates as a "chemical factory" breaking down nutrients for use in the body, filtering toxins and processing waste so it can be eliminated in the urine or faeces.
+The liver gets its blood in two ways, from the hepatic artery and the hepatic portal vein.
+It operates as a "chemical factory" that breaks down nutrients for use in the body, filters toxins from the blood and processes waste so it can be eliminated in the urine or faeces.